 But why 20 years out?

 Maybe this is why people relapse-it seems too big.
 Until I die is too big.
 And there is that annoying and nagging thought: "I could just stop again if it got bad."
-You know, compare and contrast my Day seventy-Threes.
+You know, compare and contrast my Day seventy-Three's of sobriety over time.
 Is that the only thing that will keep me going: not wanting to start over?
 To prove I can do it?
-Just as I'm learning that no one really cares if I don't drink, no one really cars if I do drink.
+Just as I'm learning that no one really cares if I don't drink, no one really cares if I do drink.

 It's for me.
 I'm doing this for me.
 I feel better, so much better.
 Its not worth the risks, and the benefits of drinking compared to the benefits of sobriety don't compare.
 Sobriety wins in all areas.